one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/index.md

 |4|**Process and manage data (15-20%)**|May 20, 2020| [Link](04ProcessAndManageData.md) |  |
 |5|**Monitor, troubleshoot, and optimize IoT solutions (15-20%)**|May 27, 2020| [Link](05MonitorTroubleshootOptimize) |  |
 |6|**Implement security (15-20%) + Final Review**|June 3, 2020| [Link](06ImplementSecurity.md)|  |
-*Recordings will be released throughout the last week of July as part of the #JulyOT campaign

 ## What are study groups?